Your bounce rate can be such a scary number, right?

 This knowledge can now help you better target those groups with your imagery and content.

-Segment by location
+Segment Bounce Rate by Location

 Still in “Audience,” just under “Interests,” you’ll find the “Geo” section.
 Within that, you can click on “Location” for another segment report.